shadowlack/shadowlack-core-book/guides/style-guide.md

 ### British/Canadian or American spelling?

-Either spelling is *correct*, so do not unnecessarily edit articles to change the spelling.
+Either spelling is *correct*.
+Do not unnecessarily edit articles to change the spelling.
 However, as Shadowlack is based out of Canada, the default spelling is **Canadian English**.